Information on the remuneration of the Executive Officers

 In thousands of euros

-The Board decided that the variable remuneration for 2015 will continue to be based on the same financial criteria, the objectives (i) of increase in recurring net earnings per share, and (ii) of return on capital employed after tax (ROCE) of the Company being identical to those for previous financial years.
+The Board decided that the variable remuneration for 2016 will continue to be based on the same financial criteria, the objectives of (i) an increase in recurring net earnings per share, and (ii) return on capital employed after tax (ROCE) of the Company being identical to those for previous financial years, excluding the impact of the Airgas acquisition and its financing.

-The weighting formula for the various components making up the variable remuneration and the maximum percentage of variable remuneration as compared to the fixed remuneration are unchanged for Beno?t Potier; in order to remain competitive as compared to the reference markets (France, Germany, international), they are modified as follows for Pierre Dufour:
+The weighting formula for the various components making up the variable remuneration and the maximum percentage of variable remuneration as compared to the fixed remuneration are unchanged for Beno?t Potier and Pierre Dufour.

 Neither Beno?t Potier nor Pierre Dufour receive directors’ fees in respect of their duties as directors as long as they hold an executive office.